 Section 303 of the CAA (2 U.S.C.
 1383) directs the Executive Director of the Office of Congressional Workplace Rights (OCWR), as Chief Operating Officer, to adopt rules of procedure, subject to approval by the Board of Directors of the Office.
 The OCWR Rules of Procedure establish the process by which alleged violations of the 13 laws made applicable to the legislative branch under the CAA are considered and resolved.

-In accordance with the CAA Reform Act of 2018, the OCWR is proposing amendments to its Procedural Rules.
+In accordance with the CAA Reform Act of 2018, the OCWR has amended its Procedural Rules.

-On April 9, 2019, a notice of proposed rulemaking and request for comments from interested parties was issued by the Executive Director with approval of the Board of Directors amending the Rules of Procedure of the Office of Congressional Workplace Rights.
+On April 9, 2019, a notice of proposed rulemaking and request for comments from interested parties was issued by the Executive Director with approval of the Board of Directors amending the Rules of Procedure.

 Comments Received by May 10, 2019 on Proposed Amendments to the Rules of Procedure:

 - House Chief Administrative Officer